 Once your sample has been retrieved, you can send it to us for testing.
 We’ll aim to test it on the same day we receive it, to not keep you waiting.
 We’ll contact you soon after with the results.

 If your sample tests positive for asbestos, we’ll advise you of what your next steps should be.
 Of course, what you do next is your choice, but we’ll make sure you know how to arrange for the safe removal of the asbestos.

 Asbestos Artex is only dangerous when the material is disturbed, and the asbestos particles escape into the air.
-Once this happens, they can be inhaled and cause a range of nasty respiratory disorders and even lung cancer & mesothelioma over time.
+Once this happens, they can be inhaled (asbestos exposure) and cause a range of nasty respiratory disorders and even lung cancer & mesothelioma over time.
 Whilst non-friable materials such as asbestos cement, floor tiles & textured coating are considered low risk they should still be handled with care.
 We always recommend wearing adequate PPE & RPE when handling asbestos-containing materials - Exposure to asbestos fibers poses a significant risk to health.

 When left alone Artex that contains asbestos poses little risk.
 But all ceilings need maintenance or replacing eventually.
 Before this happens, Artex should be tested for asbestos, so those in the vicinity are safe from harm.

 Do you need a license to remove asbestos Artex?

 According to the HSE, removal of artex does not require a license.
 However removal of a large area may require notification to the health & safety executive (NNLW).

 Whilst a license is not required to remove a small amount of asbestos, you should ensure you leave any removal to the professionals.